1904 Belt Pocket

-• LOCATIONPatented in the USA – inventor residing in Philadelphia, citizen of Germany
+- LOCATIONPatented in the United States – inventor a citizen of Germany, residing in Philadelphia, US

 In her patent, Ottilie Wider only tells us about her citizenship and residency.
 Further research suggests she might have been born in 1865 and trained as a nurse.
 This makes her approximately 39 at the time of her belt invention.
 We found two other patents filed by Wider, also with the same solicitors.
 These involve improvements in nursing equipment – a fountain syringe and a temperature chart.

-The belt with a secret pocket is different, yet still shares similar impulses to make something small and mundane do more.
-We also found evidence in the archives to suggest Wider was married and her husband was also an inventor.
+Wider’s belt with a secret pocket shares similar impulses to her other patents — the desire to make something small, mundane and familiar do more than was initially intended.
+We also found evidence in the archives to suggest Wider’s husband was also an inventor.
 So, it is possible they shared experiences and contacts.

 Wider identifies a problem familiar to women all around the world for centuries – not having enough pockets.
 She writes: “Usually a lady carries a purse in her hand or places it in a bag attached to her belt or tucks it inside her waist, inasmuch as ladies garments are not as a rule provided with pockets of any kind.”
 This was unacceptable to her, so she set about reworking something she was already wearing – a belt – making it do more than it was initially designed for.